Planning Proposal Application

-The Dubbo Local Environmental Plan 2011 (Dubbo LEP) and the Wellington Local Environmental Plan 2012 (Wellington LEP) are legal documents which guide planning decisions in the Dubbo Regional Council Local Government Area.
+The Dubbo Regional Local Environmental Plan 2022 (PDF 526.8KB) is the legal document which guides planning decisions in the Dubbo Regional Council Local Government Area.
 The LEPs include specific controls and provisions that regulate land use and development such as zoning, minimum subdivision lot sizing, development standards, land use permissibility and environmental heritage.

 An LEP may be amended in order to introduce new planning provisions or policy and may comprise of changes to development standards, assessment requirements, land use permissibility or zoning.
 Most commonly, LEP amendments that are sought by landholders are centred on a request to rezone land in order to enable certain development.

 An LEP amendment may be requested by a landowner, developer or other person (with the written consent of the landowner/s) through the lodgement of an application for a Planning Proposal with Council.

 Process for Amending AN LEP

 The Planning Proposal application process is regulated by the requirements of the Environmental Planning and Assessment Act, 1979, the Environmental Planning and Assessment Regulation, 2000 and the requirements of the NSW Department of Planning and Environment.